 Your developer can help you find tools that make your on-premise, legacy solutions compatible with your cloud applications and solutions.
 Doing so can ensure that your data integration process is smooth while also reducing bugs and security vulnerabilities later on.
 Pay additional attention to the data landing and staging space.
 Vulnerabilities often appear during this in-between process.

-When approaching your cloud data integration process, your solution should also be capable of handling a variety of data latencies, referring to the time it takes for data packets to be stored or retrieved.
+When approaching your data integration cloud process, your solution should also be capable of handling a variety of data latencies, referring to the time it takes for data packets to be stored or retrieved.
 This means that your solutions should be able to manage latency inconsistencies, including the speed at which data changes or transforms due to new data coming in.

 You can reduce latency by identifying bottlenecks with your data solutions that could slow down your cloud services.
 The best way to go about this is by running tests that identify latency levels.
 Advanced troubleshooting tools, including ping, traceroute and SNMP monitoring can help as well.

-Cloud Data Integration Best Practices: The Right Developer
+Choosing The Right Developer

-If you’re seeking to reach your cloud data integration goals, you will need a developer with the experience and technical expertise to help you do so.
+If you’re seeking to reach your cloud integration goals, you will need a developer with the experience and technical expertise to help you do so.
 The team at SevenTablets specializes in app development with experience in cloud integrations, Big Data and Predictive Analytics.
 We’re also well-versed in other emerging technologies, including augmented reality, virtual reality, artificial intelligence, blockchain and natural language processing.